Minchinbury, New South Wales: Transport

-The Great Western Highway runs along the northern border, while the M4 Western Motorway runs along the southern border.
-The Westlink M7 Motorway runs along the eastern border.
+The Great Western Highway runs along the northern border, while the M4 Motorway runs along the southern border.
+The Westlink M7 motorway runs along the eastern border.
 There is a regular bus service (Busways 729) to and from Mount Druitt and Blacktown.

-Schools
+Schools and Colleges

 Minchinbury Public School serves Kindergarten students through to Year 6.
+In the M Centre, Minchibury there are two Registered Training Organisations, National Training Masters with the Western Sydney Campus and Arrow Heavy Vehicle Driving School.

 Sporting clubs

 Minchinbury features clubs for Pioneers Netball Club, Soccer, Cricket, Athletics and Rugby league (Minchinbury Jets JRLC).

 Geology

 Minchinbury is the type location of the Minchinbury Sandstone.